Skip to main content

 tip

-Child tables, if any, do not contain validity columns.
+Nested tables, if any, do not contain validity columns.
 Validity columns are only added to the root table.
-Validity column values for records in child tables can be obtained by joining the root table using _dlt_root_id.
+Validity column values for records in nested tables can be obtained by joining the root table using _dlt_root_id (root_key).

 Limitations

 • You cannot use columns like updated_at or integer version of a record that are unique within a primary_key (even if it is defined).
-Hash column must be unique for a root table.
-We are working to allow updated_at style tracking
+The hash column must be unique for a root table.
+We are working to allow updated_at style tracking.

-• We do not detect changes in child tables (except new records) if row hash of the corresponding parent row does not change.
-Use updated_at or similar column in the root table to stamp changes in nested data.
+• We do not detect changes in nested tables (except new records) if the row hash of the corresponding parent row does not change.
+Use updated_at or a similar column in the root table to stamp changes in nested data.

 • merge_key(s) are (for now) ignored.